 James (the Greater) is brother of the apostle John, is also called 'James the Greater' to distinguish him from the other disciple named James (who is the son of Alpheus).
 Was a fisherman in partnership with Peter.
 Was with disciples Peter and John when Jesus was transfigured (Matthew 17:1).
 James was beheaded by King Herod Agrippa in 44 A.D., making him the first martyr among the apostles.

 Matthew was born in Nazareth.
 Was also known by the name Levi.
 Occupation was a tax-collector.
 The gospel he wrote, in 35 A.D., was the very first book written for the New Testament.
 According to Foxe's, labored spreading the gospel in Parthia and Ethiopia.
 Suffered martyrdom.

 The below five out of twelve apostles were called at roughly the same time.

-This James is also called 'James the Less' to distinguish him from the other disciple named James (who is John's brother).
+James (the Less) is also called 'James the Less' to distinguish him from the other disciple named James (who is John's brother).
 According to Foxe's, at age 94, was beaten and stoned by the Jews.

-This Judas was also called Lebbaeus or Thaddaeus.
+Judas (Thaddaeus) is also called Lebbaeus or Thaddaeus.
 Brother of the disciples James the Less and Simon (the Canaanite).